23 July 2017

 Laughing, I waved him off and settled down in my garden chair under the awning to watch for Commando.

 The rain hadn’t come to much, just a few drops blown under the awning on the wind now and then and I half watched the course and half day dreamed about being somewhere warm and dry.
 When I saw a familiar face running towards me I picked up the camera and, almost as a reflex, took a burst of shots.
-It was Ruth, one of the Spitfires, and, as I opened my mouth to shout Go Spitfires, I realised this wasn’t an RR10 or a CC6, we were in Derbyshire, miles from home.
+It was Ruth, one of the runners from Commando’s running club, and, as I opened my mouth to shout cheer, I realised this wasn’t an RR10 or a CC6, we were in Derbyshire, miles from home.
 She grinned at me as she went past but didn’t look at all surprised to see me.
 At this point I thought the rain, mud and decided lack of food must have made me hallucinate.

 While I was still rubbing my eyes and wondering if I’d really seen her or not Commando appeared from behind the man who’d been shaking big red pom-poms at the runners all morning.
 He stopped long enough to have a drink and look at my photo of Ruth.